Gratitude is like a muscle that can be exercised. It takes time to build.

 Staying connected with the people in your life takes action, and there’s no better way to show your appreciation than through a home-cooked meal.

-Gratitude With Your Soul
+Gratitude with Your Soul

 25. List Silver Linings From Three ‘Bad’ Situations